banner2 banner2_m

 How to Apply

-The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V., a publication list and a research statement.
-Applicants should also arrange three reference letters to be sent to Prof. Wang (e-mail: cjwang@hku.hk) directly by the referees.
-Review of applications will start as soon as possible and continue until June 15, 2025, or until the post is filled, whichever is earlier.
+The University only accepts online application for the above posts.
+Applicants should apply online at the University’s Careers site (https://jobs.hku.hk) and upload an up-to-date C.V.
+They should also arrange 3 referees to send reference letters to Prof. Wang YAO by email (wangyao@hku.hk) directly.
+Review of applications will start as soon as possible and continue until 10 Nov, 2025, or until the posts are filled, whichever is earlier.

 NEW